mcandre/tinyrick/DEVELOPMENT.md

 # DEVELOPMENT

-We follow standard, cargo based operations for compiling and unit testing Rust code.
+We follow standard, `cargo` based operations for compiling and unit testing Rust code.

 For advanced operations, such as linting, we further supplement with some software industry tools.

-# DEV ENVIRONMENT
+# PREREQUISITES

-## Prerequisites

 * [make](https://pubs.opengroup.org/onlinepubs/9799919799/utilities/make.html)
 * [Rust](https://www.rust-lang.org/en-US/)